BinaryResearch/BinaryResearch.github.io/_posts/2019-08-29-A-Technique-for-Hooking-Internal-Functions-of-Dynamically-Linked-ELF-Binaries.md

 to the address of the first instruction of that function.
 To hook such a function, the instruction pointer can be redirected to jump to the entry in the Procedure Linkage Table (PLT) of a shared library function which will be called instead.
-This shared library function can then be overridden via `LD_PRELOAD` to inject a custom shared library function which contains the code to be executed in place of the hooked internal function.
-Crucially, even though this code is called from within a shared library that is used elsewhere in the program and called under different conditions from the hooked internal function, it is possible to control when this code executes.
+This shared library function can then be overridden via `LD_PRELOAD` by injecting custom code to be executed in place of the hooked internal function.
+Though the overridden shared library function may be called elsewhere in the program and called under different conditions from the hooked internal function, it is possible to control when the code meant to override the functionality of the hooked internal function executes.

 Put simply, this technique is essentially an extension of the `LD_PRELOAD` technique such that it can be used to override internal functions as well,